Fonterra fund is a glass half-empty for foreign investors

-WELLINGTON, June 25 New Zealand's Fonterra, the world's largest dairy exporter, is set to open its doors to investors with the launch of a $400 million fund, but for foreign players there is less on offer than they would like and it may just end up being a mainly local affair.
+WELLINGTON New Zealand's Fonterra, the world's largest dairy exporter, is set to open its doors to investors with the launch of a $400 million (256.5 million pounds) fund, but for foreign players there is less on offer than they would like and it may just end up being a mainly local affair.

 On one hand, investors would get rare exposure to a globally ambitious company in an industry that can only grow as demand for milk in China and other emerging economies soars.